umbracle/viewpoint/README.md

 The `server` command starts the Viewpoint agent which handles the lifecycle of an Ethereum (post-merge) network.
 At startup, it generates an initial set of validator accounts (`genesis-validator-count`), splits them in tranches (`num-tranches`) and creates a `genesis.ssz` file.
 Each validator client will own a single tranche of accounts.

-The deployment of the nodes is done using docker containers which are stopped once the `server` process is stopped.
+The deployment of the nodes is done using [Docker](https://www.docker.com/) containers which are stopped once the `server` process is over.
 The agent creates an `e2e-<name>` folder in the root directory where all the metadata, specs and node logs are stored.

 Now, lets deploy a validator client for the network.